-Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an economist AACSB: Analytic skills
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to

-2.3 Scarcity, Choice, and Opportunity Cost

-1) The opportunity cost of attending college might best be described as

-A) the money that must be paid in order to attend college.

-B) the lowest-valued alternative use of the student's time.

-C) the highest-valued alternative use of the student's time.

-D) the value that the student attaches to not working.
+- 2.3 Scarcity, Choice, and Opportunity Cost - 1) The opportunity cost of attending college might best be described as - A) the money that must be paid in order to attend college. - B) the lowest-valued alternative use of the student's time. - C) the highest-valued alternative use of the student's time. - D) the value that the student attaches to not working.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

-2) The value of the best alternative sacrificed to obtain something you want is referred to as A) explicit cost.B) opportunity cost.C) marginal cost.
+- 2) The value of the best alternative sacrificed to obtain something you want is referred to as

+- A) explicit cost.

+- B) opportunity cost.

+- C) marginal cost.

-D) sunk cost.
+- D) sunk cost.